Equity, Diversity, Inclusion – Lou adds Access – EDIA. It’s better when it’s inherent in everything we do.

 • Shaping best practice around inclusion and access within the structure organisations

-• Co-development of the inclusive development
+• Co-development of the inclusive working

 • Inputing into policies and procedures in conjunction with organisation Boards

-• Co-developing of Arts Administration Traineeship
+• Co-developing of Administration Traineeship

-• Co-mentored trainees, and worked with them to develop further ways to support people identifying within LGBTQI+, D/disabled arts communities.
+• Co-mentored trainees, and worked with them to develop further ways to support people identifying within LGBTQI+, D/disabled communities.